ouster-lidar/ouster-sdk/python/docs/examples.rst

 When you work with a sensor, the client will automatically fetch the metadata.
-Recorded ``pcaps``, however, must always be accompanied by a ``json`` file containing the metadata of the sensor as it was running when the data was recorded.
+Recorded ``pcaps``, however, must always be accompanied by a ``json`` file containing the metadata of the sensor as it was when the data was recorded.

 Since it's crucial to save the correct metadata file, let's see how we can get that from a sensor.
 Try running the following example:

 .. tabs::

-    .. code-tab:: console Linux x64/macOS
+    .. code-tab:: console Linux/macOS

         $ python3 -m ouster.sdk.examples.client $SENSOR_HOSTNAME fetch-metadata